pmvester/node-red-code-engine/README.md

 # Node-RED on IBM Cloud Code Engine

 Start by creating a resource group.
+(This is optional but a good practice.)

 ![i001.png](/images/i001.png)